mikolajjuda/rust-introduction/slides_en.md

 Traits
 ---

-# Niektóre cechy wbudowane
+# Some built-in traits
-- Debug - umożliwia formatowanie w kontekście debugowania
+- Debug - formatting in a debugging context
-- Display - umożliwia "ładne" formatowanie
+- Display - "nice" formatting
-- Clone - umożliwia klonowanie (metoda `clone`)
+- Clone - cloning (`clone` method)
-- Copy - typ jest kopiowany zamiast przenoszenia
+- Copy - type is copied instead of moved
-- Drop - destruktor (metoda `drop`)
+- Drop - destructor (`drop` method)
-- Deref i DerefMut - przeładowania operatora `*`
+- Deref and DerefMut - `*` operator overloading
-- Default - domyślne wartości (funkcja `default`)
+- Default - default values (`default` function)
-- Eq - porównanie będące relacją równoważności
+- Eq - comparison which is an equivalence relation
-- PartialEq - jak Eq, ale porównania nie muszą być zwrotne
+- PartialEq - like Eq, but comparisons do not have to be reflexive
-- Ord - porządek liniowy
+- Ord - linear order
-- PartialOrd - porządek częściowy
+- PartialOrd - partial order
-- Hash - umożliwia hashowanie
+- Hash - hashing
-- Send - wartość może być wysyłana między wątkami
+- Send - value can be sent between threads
-- Sync - wartość może być dzielona między wątkami
+- Sync - value can be shared between threads
-- Sized - rozmiar znany na etapie kompilacji
+- Sized - size known at compile time

 <!-- end_slide -->